HelenLLin/mini_scouter/README.md

 - Takes in messages from both queues (Leap and Alexa)
 - Interprets messages based on motion input
 - Publishes results and starts robot movement
--
-##### Helen: I would like our project to be evaluated based on the accuracy of the information we are taking from the motion sensor and applying to the program.
-I would like our project to be evaluated on how well the robot executes an action based on the hand motion displayed.

-##### Nazari: I’d like to be evaluated on our approach towards resolving the issues that come up when trying to utilize the LEAP controller.
-Something that I feel is often overlooked during the implementation process for projects are the problems that come up along the way, and when they’re not tracked, it’s difficult to recall them.
-I think the a way I'd like to to be evaluated is through a written log.